Nek5000/NekDoc/source/large_scale.rst

 Parallelism in Nek5000
 ----------------------

 The parallelism of Nek5000 is accomplished via domain decomposition methods and a suitable gather-scatter code.
-All this is implemented in such way that the user does not have to be concerned with the parallelism and only focus on the actual solvers while keepin in mind a few simple rules and routines that switch from local to global and back.
+All this is implemented in such way that the user does not have to be concerned with the parallelism and only focus on the actual solvers while keeping in mind a few simple rules and routines that switch from local to global and back.

 - Locally, the SEM is structured.
 - Globally, the SEM is unstructured.